christian-byrne/apparel/README.md

   - ⏩ in a datalist
   - ⏩ any new fields that user creates sohuld be added to datalist
   - ⏩ ? user created fields should be placed above defaults in datalist or it should be alphabetical?
-- ✅Input correction/closest match util object
+- ✅ Input correction/closest match util object
+- ⏩ accent colors on add item page

 #### Day 4-7